WHEN TO ALLERGY TEST

 Intradermal testing is also performed for food testing.

-You’ll know, and feel, the results more quickly seen than with a blood test.
-If the allergy tester sees swelling or if the area begins to itch, that’s a positive reaction/ This means you’re more likely to be allergic to that particular allergen.
-A positive reaction could happen right away, or it could 20 minutes.
-If there is no reaction, its unlikely you’re allergic to said substance.
+You’ll know, and feel, the results more quickly than with a blood test.
+If the allergy tester sees swelling or if the area begins to itch, that’s a positive reaction; this means you’re more likely to be allergic to that particular allergen.
+A positive reaction could happen right away, or it could take 20 minutes.
+If there is no reaction, it's unlikely you’re allergic to said substance.

-Multi prick testing is more sensitive than blood testing.
-It’s also less expensive.
-However, there’s more risk.
+Multi-prick testing is a more sensitive and less expensive alternative to blood testing.
 Though rare, it’s possible to have a serious reaction.
-For this reason, our office may avoid skin testing if your a risk for anaphylaxis or a severe reaction is high.
-This is also why our office will give you a skin test in our office.
+For this reason, our office may avoid skin testing if your risk for anaphylaxis or a severe reaction is high.
+This is also why our office will give you a skin test onsite.
 Our providers and staff are highly trained to deal with any reaction that might occur.

 If you’re getting a multi prick test, you’ll be asked to stop taking vitamins, some but not all antidepressants, GERD medications, Hydroxyzine, Ambien, and any antihistamine medication 48 hours prior to allergy testing.

 Blood testing is another common way to measure the potential for an allergy.
-Rast testing look for IgE antibodies in your blood that are specific to a certain food and or other allergens.
+Rast testing looks for IgE antibodies in your blood that are specific to certain foods and/or other allergens.
 The higher the level to IgE, the more likely you are to have an allergy to that particular allergen.

 While skin testing results are available promptly, usually 20 minutes are placement, you won’t know your blood testing results for several days.
 You’ll likely have it done at a lab instead of your doctor’s office.

-Selection of allergens for skin testing is based on knowledge of common mold spores, combination of common food allergens and our practices own developed food allergens (i.e. hidden ingredients soy, corn), dust mites, pets, insect debris, major allergenic pollens & other prevalent airborne allergens in your area and patient population.
+Selection of allergens for skin testing is based on knowledge of common mold spores, a combination of common food allergens and our practice's own developed food allergens (i.e. hidden ingredients soy, corn), dust mites, pets, insect debris, major allergenic pollens, and other prevalent airborne allergens in your area and patient population.